vendia/blog/pages/use-case-compliance.md

           **Supply chain**

-          Gain real-time visibility and complete auditing of critical product data as it moves across vast partner and supplier networks.
+          Gain operational visibility and complete auditing of critical product data as it moves across vast partner and supplier networks in real time.
         wrapTheColumnInACard: false
       - text: >-
           <img